mwine123/Hackathon-Portfolio/README.md

 # Hackathon-Portfolio
- A simple portfolio using HTML
+ July 2025 cohort.
+First Hackathon.
+A simple portfolio using HTML and CSS